minihorsematt/shiny-octo-doodle/README.md

 ### QA

 **Why aren't the AWS S3 bucket links working?
-Where do I drag and drop?**
+I can't drag and drop.**

 Matt- Are you signed in to [AWS](https://aws.amazon.com/)?